Finance Tools

 What does PITI stand for and why does it matter?+

 PITI stands for Principal, Interest, Taxes, and Insurance — the four components of a full monthly mortgage payment.
 Principal and interest repay the loan itself.
-Property taxes are collected monthly and held in escrow by your lender, then paid to local government annually.
+Property taxes are collected monthly and held in escrow.
 Homeowners insurance is also escrowed and paid annually.
-Knowing your full PITI payment — not just principal and interest — is critical for accurate budgeting, as taxes and insurance can add $300–$1,000+ per month to your payment.
+Taxes and insurance can add $300–$1,000+ per month beyond principal and interest.

 What is PMI and when can I remove it?+

-PMI (Private Mortgage Insurance) is required by most lenders when your down payment is less than 20% of the purchase price.
-It protects the lender — not you — in case of default.
-PMI typically costs 0.5%–1.5% of the loan amount per year, adding $100–$400/month to your payment.
-You can request removal once your loan-to-value ratio reaches 80% (either through payments or appreciation).
-Under federal law (Homeowners Protection Act), lenders must automatically cancel PMI when your balance reaches 78% of the original purchase price.
+PMI (Private Mortgage Insurance) is required by most lenders when your down payment is less than 20%.
+It typically costs 0.5%–1.5% of the loan amount per year, adding $100–$400/month to your payment.
+Under the Homeowners Protection Act, lenders must automatically cancel PMI when your balance reaches 78% of the original purchase price.

 How much house can I afford?+

 A common rule is that your total housing payment (PITI) should not exceed 28% of your gross monthly income, and total debt payments should not exceed 36% (the 28/36 rule).
-For example, with a $8,000/month gross income, maximum PITI would be $2,240.
-Use our affordability calculator — enter your income and we calculate the maximum home price you can afford.
-Lenders also consider credit score, debt-to-income ratio and employment history.
+Use our Affordability tab — enter your income and we calculate the maximum home price based on both rules.

 How does down payment size affect my mortgage?+

 A larger down payment reduces your loan amount, lowers monthly payments, and eliminates PMI once you reach 20%.
 It also reduces total interest paid over the life of the loan.
-However, a larger down payment means less cash on hand for emergencies and home repairs.
-Many financial advisors suggest 20% to avoid PMI, but FHA loans (3.5% down) and conventional loans (3% down) are available.
-Use our calculator to compare different down payment scenarios.
+Use the calculator to compare different down payment scenarios with the slider.

 Should I rent or buy?
 What does the calculator compare?+

-The rent vs buy comparison considers your monthly mortgage payment, expected home price appreciation, equity built through principal payments, and the opportunity cost of your down payment.
-Buying generally makes more financial sense if you plan to stay 5+ years, as appreciation and equity accumulation offset the higher initial costs.
+Buying generally makes more financial sense if you plan to stay 5+ years, as appreciation and equity accumulation offset higher initial costs.
 Renting is better for flexibility or in overpriced markets.
-Our calculator provides a rough financial comparison — personal factors like lifestyle, stability and career plans matter equally.
+Our Rent vs Buy tab provides a simplified 5-year financial comparison including equity built and home price appreciation.